terrapower/armi/doc/user/inputs.rst

 ending the cascade with ``SFP``.
 When ``SFP`` is specified, the discharged assembly is stored in the spent fuel pool even if the ``trackAssems`` setting is ``False``; ``Delete`` always removes the assembly from the model.

-Assemblies may also be re-inserted from the spent fuel pool by starting a cascade with ``SFP`` and providing an ``assemblyName`` for the assembly to load.
+Assemblies may also be re-inserted from the spent fuel pool by starting a cascade with ``SFP`` and providing a ``ringPosCycle`` to identify the spent fuel pool assembly returning to the core. ``ringPosCycle`` is a list conatining ring, pos, and cycle used to specify that the assembly which resided at (ring, pos) during the specified cycle number is to be re-introduced into the reactor in the associated shuffle cascade.
 No assembly type is required in this case.
 The cascade then proceeds as normal from the destination location.
 For example

 ..  code:: yaml